Warsaw Poland: Life, Cost of Life and How to find Job

 5. Lot of things to do with Kids

 The city is very kids friendly and there are many things to do.
-Parks, festivals, palygrounds in every corner and in every park, attractions for kids and many events for kids nearly during every weekend.
+Parks, festivals, playgrounds in every corner and every park, attractions for kids, and many events for kids nearly every weekend.

-In the most of the shopping centers there are internal paid and free playgrounds.
-You can leave your kid and go for shopping or just spend some time with the kid.
+In most of the shopping centers, there are internal paid and free playgrounds.
+You can leave your kid and go shopping or just spend some time with the kid.

 It's very easy in general to find something to do with Kids in Warsaw, Poland.
-Let me give you some advices on where to look.
+Let me give you some pieces of advice on where to look.

 Cafeteria made for Kids to play and adults to Relax and Make SPA

+All you need about Warsaw, you can read in Warsaw Blog.
 In case you need any other information, please contact me.
-I will try to find it and then i can also add it to this article.
+I will try to find it and then I can also add it to this article.